-Nestled just outside Savannah, Georgia lays a conservation area named after a former Chatham County Engineer Al Bungard.
+Nestled just outside Savannah, Georgia lies the Al Bungard Conservation Area named after a former Chatham County Engineer Al Bungard.
 It is part of the Ogeechee River Basin and adjacent to Kings Ferry Recreation Area.

 As can be seen, when you head south on US Hwy 17 from Savannah, Georgia you will turn right onto Basin Road.

-Once you come to end you will immediately turn left and head in the swaying Georgia Pines.
+Once you come to end you will immediately turn left and head into the swaying Georgia Pines.

-Once laying eyes this place, immediately knew this was a bass fishing hole.
+Once laying eyes on this place, immediately knew this was a bass fishing hole.

 As I was paddling around the pond, I noticed in the rear of the pond standing Cypress Trees.